 Eyes on Jesus!
 Thoughts on Jesus!
 Faith in Jesus!
 Communication with Jesus!
 This is the essence of apostleship.
 We follow a Chief Apostle, and he is Jesus.
-Listen to his message: "May peace be with you!
-The Father has sent me.
-So now I am sending you."

 "Peace."
 That calms them down.
 But "send"-that "Keep thinking about Jesus.
 He is our apostle."
 Hebrews 3:1.